MRCollective/ChameleonForms/docs/the-form.md

 ***

-By default a self-submitting form, against the page model type, that performs a HTTP post with the browser's default `enctype` (usually `application/x-www-form-urlencoded`) is outputted, but you can change the submit location, HTTP verb, `enctype` and add any [HTML attributes you like](html-attributes.md) using the appropriate parameters, e.g.:
+By default a self-submitting form, against the page model type, that performs a HTTP post with the browser's default `enctype` (usually `application/x-www-form-urlencoded`) is outputted, but you can change the submit location, HTTP verb, `enctype`, presence of anti forgery token and add any [HTML attributes you like](html-attributes.md) using the appropriate parameters, e.g.:

 # [Tag Helpers variant](#tab/configure-form-th)